The steps are the same for all versions of Outlook and all Office applications

 Outlook 2010 and up: File, Options, Trust Center, Trust Center Settings, Macro Security.

 It's highly recommended that you set the Macro Security level to only allow digitally signed macros.
 Do not choose the Low option (run all, never ask), except during testing.
 Note that some security software will set it to High and your macros will not run.
 You may need to restart Outlook after changing the security setting.

 Open the VBA Editor

 Now you are ready to open the VBA Editor.
 Press Alt+F11 on your keyboard, or if you are showing the Developer ribbon, click theVisual Basic Editor command to open it.
 In Outlook 2007 and older, the command in on the Tools, Macros menu.

-If your screen does not resemble the screenshot on the right, with the white editing pane open, you'll need to click on Microsoft Outlook Objects to expand it then double click on ThisOutlookSession to open it in the editing pane on the right side.
+If your screen does not resemble the screenshot above, with the white editing pane open, you'll need to click on Microsoft Outlook Objects to expand it then double click on ThisOutlookSession to open it in the editing pane on the right side.

 Generally speaking, you can put the code into either ThisOutlookSession or a Module, unless otherwise noted that it must be in ThisOutlookSession or a module.